jesseduffield/lazygit/README.md

 ### What do the commit colors represent?

-- Green: the commit is included in the master branch
+- Green: the commit is included in the main branch's upstream
-- Yellow: the commit is not included in the master branch
+- Yellow: the commit is not included in the main branch's upstream
-- Red: the commit has not been pushed to the upstream branch
+- Red: the commit has not been pushed to the given branch's upstream

+By 'main' branch we mean any branch defined in the `git.mainBranches` config which defaults to 'master' and 'main'.
+We check against the upstream and if that's missing we fall back to checking against the local branch itself.
+We prioritise the upstream because it's typically more up-to-date.

+This colouring scheme lets you see at a glance which commits belong to your branch, and which commits belong to the main branch.

 ## Shameless Plug